WIP: Add Texture coordinate render tests #11

 At the moment there is only one file (The Window output), and this is for two reasons:

-• I want to go through a review process and modify the file with feedback provided by the review before making the other test files.
+• I want to go through a review process and modify the file with feedback provided by the review before making the other test files (All the other outputs of the Texture Coordinate node).

 • The Window output is the most important to get a test made for it.
 Because it was requested by Clément (on the old Blender chat), it's currently broken in OptiX OSL, and was broken oneAPI in the past, and there is currently only one test for it, and it's "frequently" disable as it's part of a denoising test.